Christchurch: Climate

-Christchurch has a temperate oceanic climate (Köppen: Cfb) with a mild summer, cool winter, and regular moderate rainfall.
+Christchurch has a temperate oceanic climate (Köppen: Cfb) with mild summers, cool winters, and moderate rainfall.
 It has mean daily maximum air temperatures of 22.6 °C in January and 10.9 °C in July.
 Summer in the city is mostly warm, but is often moderated by a sea breeze from the north-east.
 A notable feature of the weather is the nor'wester, a hot föhn wind that occasionally reaches storm force, causing widespread minor damage to property.
 Like many cities, Christchurch experiences an urban heat island effect; temperatures are slightly higher within the inner-city regions compared to the surrounding countryside.
 The highest temperature recorded in Christchurch was 41.6 °C on 7 February 1973, however the highest for the Christchurch metropolitan area was 42.4 °C recorded in Rangiora on the same day.

-In winter, subfreezing temperatures are common, with nights falling below 0 °C an average of 50 times a year at Christchurch Airport and 23 times a year in the city centre.
+In winter, subzero temperatures are common, with nights falling below 0 °C an average of 50 times a year at Christchurch Airport and 23 times a year in the city centre.
 There are on average 80 days of ground frost per year.
 Snowfall occurs on average three times per year, although in some years none is recorded.
 The lowest temperature recorded in Christchurch was -9.4 °C in the suburb of Wigram in July 1945.

 On cold winter nights, the surrounding hills, clear skies, and frosty calm conditions often combine to form a stable inversion layer above the city that traps vehicle exhausts and smoke from domestic fires to cause smog.
 While not as bad as smog in Los Angeles or Mexico City, Christchurch smog has often exceeded World Health Organisation recommendations for air pollution.
 To limit air pollution, the regional council banned the use of open fires in the city in 2006.